Class participation = 10 points

 Key concepts: Symbiosis, living systems, coexistence, sustainability, green living, recycling,

-While you will be turning in one to two printouts for display in the show and 1-2 rapid prototyped works you are also required to turn in 5 rendered stills at a minimum size of 1024 x 768 at 72 DPI.
-Each should have a different lighting scheme and camera angle and this can be uploaded to the professor’s computer on the day of the critique to be scheduled.
+While you will be turning in one to two printouts for display in the show and 1-2 rapid prototyped works you are also required to turn in 5 rendered stills at a minimum size of 1024 x 768 at 72 DPI posted to your blog.
+Each render should have a different lighting scheme and camera angle.

 Review the following links for inspiration: